dundonite/Physics-Lab-2125-15921/README.md

 Install Jupyter lab and Mercury with Python pip

-Each lab is stored in the same folder, using file names like lab1.ipynb The ipynb file contains the Markdown and Python to generate the lab report.
-The most recent lab should serve as the working example.
+The most recent lab should serve as the working example, others may not work as expected.
-I.e. check out [lab1](lab1.ipynb) for an example report.

 Mercury is used to serve the reports, and the mercury library is used for user inputs.
+You can run the notebook locally or use the server linked above.

 TODO: